stitchdata/docs/_integration-schemas/dixa/v1/conversations.md

     description: "The conversation ID."
     foreign-key-id: "conversation-id"

-  - name: "updated_at_datestring"
+  - name: "updated_at"
     type: "integer"
     replication-key: true
-    description: "The date the conversation was last updated."
+    description: "The date the conversation was last updated.
+Measured in seconds since the Unix epoch."

   - name: "anonymized_at"
     type: "integer"